SAKryukov/storage-free-pass/doc/article.md

 - ***Character repertoire***.
 I would not limit a character repertoire in any way.
 In fact, I do use at least one service, accepting a very wide character repertoire.
 One can easily mix any, say, punctuation, Latin, Armenian, Georgian, Hebrew, Devanāgarī, Cyrillic, Persian characters, mathematical symbols, and a lot more, in one password.
 Why not?
 If a client created such a password, this person can reasonably expect that they can enter it again in all cases.
 If this is not the case.
 <br/><br/>
 Unfortunately, this is a rare case.
 A service can impose the stupidest limitations on the character repertoire.
 That's why a creator of the Storage-Free Pass account information can store several separate character repertoire strings to be applied to different services.
-Please see "user-demo/index.html" for examples.
+Please see "storage-free-pass.api/help.html" for the description of the account information structure, "user-demo/index.html" for the JavaScript examples.

 - ***Patterns***.
 Some password rules require that the password should not contain some "patterns", such as a sequence of consecutive or repeated characters.
 Why?!
 What's wrong with patterns?
 Why "123" or "111" is a "pattern" but, say, "qwerty" is not?
 No answer — some "security specialists" are just morons, nothing else.
 <br/><br/>Do I even have to explain that such a limitation only makes passwords less strong?
 Well, isn't it obvious, that with a fully random password generation process, apparently giving the strongest passwords, the probability of short patterns of this sort is high enough?
 The presence of some random patterns cannot make password-guessing techniques more efficient.
 Anyway, the server-side techniques fighting password guessing are different and well-known.